Nekroido/xamppvhosts/README.md

 ## Using
 The application requires Administrative rights in order to write to %WINDIR%/System32/drivers/etc/hosts file.
 To generate VirtualHosts file and add entries to hosts file just run the app.
 To remove entries from hosts file add "restore" or "clean" parameter.
-You can you shortcuts in the package.
+You can use shortcuts in the package.

 ## Customizing
 You can edit included Template.txt file in you want to have custom entries for your Apache VirtualHosts configuration. "{0}" is for server name and "{1}" is path.